mobilerobot-io/mobilerobot.io/content/projects/red-eye.md

 featured: https://docs.google.com/drawings/d/e/2PACX-1vQHtO4hTGzQKan-x5UKmwDieGndeGtNsTXT2iorDvcSuwiPBY1kkutZ1DH0D-Rd1VAtCzXzf3b3Zj4C/pub?w=960&amp;h=540
 ---

-The Red Eye project is a simple service wrapper around the most excellent PiCamera library, it also attaches a [gstreamerpipelines](http://todo-gstreamer) pipeline to the output video stream(s) that will be recieved by a variety of consumers, including Storage / Archive, Computer Vision / Machine Learning and Display modules.
+The Red Eye project is a service definition rapper around inexpensive cameras attached to inexpesive micro-controllers that take pretty good video.

+The video streams are built using the GStreamer library.
+The camera native capabilities are used to extract as high quailty, realtime images possible.

+The video streams will be consumed by one or more sinks, including but not limited to Files, cloud storage, High Def Display and Computer Vision libraries.

 ## Multiple Live Streams

-A really cool feature of the Raspberry Pi Camera (the XXX family of chips) is the ability to deliver multiple streams of video at the same time, like different resolutions, snapshots and such.
+A really cool feature of the Raspberry Pi Camera, that we will be explioting is it's ability to deliver multiple streams of video at the same time, such as different resolutions, snapshots and such.

-We will take good advantage of these features later, but to start we will reserve three channels with specific purposes:

-1. High Def live viewing and footage archives
-2. Low Def for computer vision algorithms
-3. Snapshots for various reasons

-I'll discuss each of these in more detail in the following sections:

 ### High Def Live Viewing